top of page

 🗣️ What Does “Speakers for Africa” Mean?

-Speakers for Africa uplifts local leadership, empowers the next generation, and ensures Africa’s story is told by those who live it.
+That means uplifting local leadership, empowering the next generation, and ensuring Africa’s story is told by those who live it.

 Who Inspired Our Name